 - Decreased anxiety, lower postnatal distress, and decreased postpartum depression!

 On the other hand, research has documented that women who are physically INACTIVE, are at a greater risk for: excessive maternal weight gain, gestational diabetes and preeclampsia as well as a cruel list of pregnancy discomforts including (nausea, insomnia, leg cramps, heartburn, haemorrhoids, edema & round ligament pain).

 How much exercise is recommended?

 For previously inactive woman looking to improve their health along with the newborn to be, it is recommended that you have a consultation with your physician to discuss increasing your exercise.
 The PAR-MED-X for pregnancy is a great screening tool to assist you and your physician in increasing your activity.
 For healthy woman who do not participate in vigorous intensity activities, it is recommended that you get at least 150 minutes/week of moderate-intensity aerobic activity spread throughout the week.

 Woman who are already doing vigorous intensity exercise, or very high volumes of exercise, it is reasonable to continue on with your exercise regimens provided that your current health or condition does not change and that you meet with your physician regularly to discuss your activity levels.

 Ps.
-Don’t forget to contact the Physical Activity Line to get advice from Certified Exercise Physiologist regarding physical activity and pregnancy!
+Don’t forget to contact the Physical Activity Line at 8-1-1 to get advice from Certified Exercise Physiologist regarding physical activity and pregnancy!